bendohan/bendohan/index.md

-# Benjamin Dohan's Github Homepage
+# Benjamin Dohan's Homepage

-## I'm a Geography student at Middlebury College and created this page as part of an OpenSource GIS course
+## A Portfolio of OpenSource GIS Work

 I learned [QGIS tools such as model builders and execute SQL](QGIS.md)